F&BV CDT bought a building to create a self-sustaining facility for the communities of Fauldhouse and the Breich Valley.

-The Hub provides premises for the FCDT and is the base for the FCDT’s current and future projects.
-West Lothian Social Enterprise Network (WLSEN) and Delivered Next Day Personally CIC (DNDP) are both currently housed in The Hub.
+The Hub provides premises for the F&BV CDT and is the base for the F&BV CDT’s current and future projects.
+The West Lothian Social Enterprise Network (WLSEN) is currently housed in The Hub.

 Initial running costs have been mostly grant funded (by the Lottery), with an ever increasing amount raised through income generation.
 Income is raised from room rentals and project management.
 The intention is for the building to be self-sustaining in five years.

 Here are some of the ideas for The Hub that came from our original community consultation

 - A venue for positive activities for local people, including health walks, youth events, arts & crafts/sewing/cooking workshops, and a Community Cinema